7 Side Effects of Juicing (Updated for 2024)

 After starting your juicing journey, you’ll likely lose a few pounds due to the new calorie deficit.
 After a few days or weeks, your body will think you’re starving to death because it’s not getting the calories it needs, so you might hit a plateau.

-Instead of burning fat for energy, your body will slow down your metabolism and bodily functions to conserve energy.
+Instead of burning fat for energy, this unwanted side effect of juicing will slow down your metabolism and bodily functions to conserve energy.
 If you were genuinely starving, it would help you live longer.
 When you switch back to solid foods, your body might store the calories to help you avoid starving again.

 Plateauing and even gaining weight after juicing is common for people who don’t ensure they get the calories their bodies need for daily functions.